Kobzol/hardware-effects/README.md

 For each effect I try to create a proof of concept program that is as small as possible so that it can be understood easily.

+You can check out my [talk](https://www.youtube.com/watch?v=ICKIMHCw--Y) about hardware effects from the Meeting C++ 2019 conference.

 Related repository with GPU hardware effects: https://github.com/kobzol/hardware-effects-gpu

 Those effects obviously depend heavily on your CPU microarchitecture and model,